DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/010 One-Time Appointments.md

 ![Scheduler One-Time Appointment](/images/UiWidgets/Scheduler_OneTimeAppointment.png)

-An object defining a one-time appointment has this structure:
+An object that defines a one-time appointment has this structure:

     <!--JavaScript-->
     var appointment = [{